 Paraffin Sections: Tissues routinely processed with 10% NBF are suitable for use prior to paraffin embedding.
 Consult references (Kiernan, 1981; Sheehan & Hrapchak, 1980).
 Variable results may occur as a result of prolonged fixation.
-Each section should be cut to the appropriate thickness (approximately 4-5 μm) and placed on a positively charged glass slide.
+Each section should be cut to the appropriate thickness (approximately 4-5μm) and placed on a positively charged glass slide.
 Slides containing the tissue section may be baked for at least one hour but not exceeding 24 hours in a 58-60°C±5°C oven.
 Osseous tissues should be decalcified prior to tissue processing to facilitate tissue cutting and prevent damage to microtome blades (Kiernan, 1981; Sheehan & Hrapchak, 1980).

-Frozen Tissue Sections: Frozen tissue is sectioned to the appropriate thickness (approximately 5 μ m) and placed on a positively charged glass slide.
-Tissues should be fixed in either reagent-grade acetone or 10% NBF for 1-2 minutes immediately after sectioning.
-A short time to air dry may help tissues adhere to the slide.
+Frozen Tissue Sections: Frozen tissue is sectioned to the appropriate thickness (approximately $5 \mu m$) and placed on a positively charged glass slide.
+Tissues should be fixed in acetone or cold acetone for 1-2-minutes immediately after sectioning.
+A short time to dry may help tissues adhere to the slide.
 Other fixatives should be validated prior to use.
-Reagent-grade acetone may be kept cold, e.g. at cryostat temperatures or at room temperature.
 Following fixation, tissues should be processed within a few minutes or may be stored in PBS for as long as a day.